codacy-open-source-projects-scans/mongodb-mongosh/THIRD_PARTY_NOTICES.md

 The following third-party software is used by and included in **mongosh**.
-This document was automatically generated on Sun Nov 23 2025.
+This document was automatically generated on Sun Dec 14 2025.

 ## List of dependencies